Azure/aad-pod-identity/README.md

 iptables -t nat -X aad-metadata
 ```

-## Debugging
+## What To Do Next?

+* Dive deeper into AAD Pod Identity by following the detailed [Tutorial].
+* Learn more about the design of AAD Pod Identity:
+  - [Concept]
+  - [Block Diagram]
-Learn how to debug this project at the [Debugging] wiki page.
+* Learn how to debug this project at the [Debugging] wiki page.

-## Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.
+* Join us by [Contributing] to AAD Pod Identity.

 ## Code of Conduct